hyrmn/hyr.mn/src/blog/counting-flowers-on-the-wall.md

   - blogentries
 ---

-I want to write a small utility with Go.
-It will count lines in files.
-There's already a Unix command that does this, `wc` (word count).
-Or, technically, `wc -l`.
-It takes in a `-l` flag if you want to count lines.
+I was thinking the other day about <a href="https://en.wikipedia.org/wiki/Unix_philosophy">The Unix Philosophy</a>.
+Broadly, you can get a lot of power from small command line utilities that do one thing well and can be chained, or composed, into more powerful use cases.
+For example, there's a command called `wc` (word count).
+It, well, unsurprisingly, counts words.
+But, you can also have it count lines if you pass in a flag `wc -l`.

-But, in keeping with <a href="https://en.wikipedia.org/wiki/Unix_philosophy">The Unix Philosophy</a>, my utility will only do one thing.
-Count lines.
-It will output only the line count (so that it can be piped on to another command).
+I wanted to take the idea of "do one thing well" to the extreme.
+And, since I'm learning Go, I thought a line count utility would be a fitting exercise.
+In building this, we'll be able to learn how to read input from another program to support composability; we'll learn a bit about command line arguments; and we'll learn about reading files.

-And, it will need to accept either piped input _or_ it will need to be given a file location.
+I mentioned composability a bit.
+Let's see what that entails.
+It means that this utility will output only the line count (so that it can be piped on to another command).
+And, it will need to accept, as input, either the output of another program (we might call this piped input).
+Or, it will need to be given a file location.

 Broadly, this means that it might be called like this